-In 2020, the Resort Municipality of Whistler entered into a Protocol Agreement and a Framework Agreement with the Lil’wat Nation and Squamish Nation to further build our government-to-government relationship and provide for greater participation in economic and cultural opportunities in Whistler.
+In 2020, the Resort Municipality of Whistler entered into a Framework Agreement with the Lil’wat Nation and Squamish Nation to further build our government-to-government relationship and provide for greater participation in economic and cultural opportunities in Whistler.

 Our commitment to an enduring relationship defined by reconciliation and collaboration is articulated in Whistler’s Official Community Plan and shared community vision.

 - Whistler Official Community Plan - Chapter 3: Reconciliation with the Lil'wat Nation and Squamish Nation

 Lil'wat Nation: The L̓il̓wat7úl are Ucwalmícw which translates to “the people of the land”, they are 1 of 11 communities that form the Státimc Nation.
 The territory extends to Rubble Creek, north to Gates Lake, East to Upper Stein Valley and west to the coastal inlets of the Pacific Ocean an area covering 7911.31 square kilometers.
 There are about 2,500 members of the Lil’wat Nation.
 They speak Ucwalmícwts which translates to “the language of the land.”
 They are a mountain community; their territory is similar to what you see in Whistler.
 Their clothing, food, housing and transportation has adapted to the temperature change found in the mountain ranges. -Courtesy of the Squamish Lil'wat Cultural Centre